HBO Is Ready To Fill The "GOT"-Sized Hole In Your Heart With "His Dark Materials"

-Just before the final episode of Game of Thrones airs, HBO is here with a preview of their new show to make the withdrawals a bit easier.
+Just before the final episode of Game of Thrones airs, BBC & HBO is here with a preview of their new show to make the withdrawals a bit easier.

 His Dark Materials is based on Phillip Pullman book trilogy by the same name.
 If you’re looking for another big-budget, adventure story featuring the right balance of darkness and fantasy, keep your Sunday nights open and your HBO subscription activated.